 Performance Rx Sports Care has collaborated with the top surgeons in the area to develop customized prehab and rehab surgical protocol programs.
 Combining their newest surgical techniques with our progressive state of the art practices, a thoroughly designed program is created from day 1 to clearance.
 This personalized approach will reduce pain, while increasing range of motion and strength.

-“PreHab” or pre-operative rehabilitation is a term used in the medical community when patients and athletes go thru a concise program to prepare for a surgical procedure separate from the typical training regime they were or are currently doing.
+“PreHab” or pre-operative rehabilitation is used in the medical community when patients go thru a concise program to prepare for a surgical procedure separate from the typical training regime they were or are currently doing.
 This technique is perfect for people who want to recover faster and achieve the best outcome from any surgical intervention they will go thru.
-By taking a preventative approach to injuries we are able to extend an athlete’s season and career while also improving the quality of life of many patients heading into surgery.
+By taking a preventative approach to sports injuries, we have the ability to extend an athlete's career while enhancing the quality of life of our patients going into surgery.
 Research has shown that patients who undergo a successful and customized prehab program exhibit a greater reduction in pain levels, rapid improvements in strength, a range of motion, and a shorter recovery period which means less reliance on caregivers and quicker return to normal activities.
 Furthermore, patients experience better conditioning when tackling the stressors of surgery, and experience reduced time in post-operative rehab programs.